Bitcoin scalability problem

 The Bitcoin scalability problem refers to the limited capability of the Bitcoin network to handle large amounts of transaction data on its platform in a short span of time.
 It is related to the fact that records (known as blocks) in the Bitcoin blockchain are limited in size and frequency.

 Bitcoin's blocks contain the transactions on the bitcoin network.
 The on-chain transaction processing capacity of the bitcoin network is limited by the average block creation time of 10 minutes and the original block size limit of 1 megabyte.
 These jointly constrain the network's throughput.
 The transaction processing capacity maximum estimated using an average or median transaction size is between 3.3 and 7 transactions per second.
 There are various proposed and activated solutions to address this issue.

 Background

 The block size limit, in concert with the proof-of-work difficulty adjustment settings of bitcoin's consensus protocol, constitutes a bottleneck in bitcoin's transaction processing capacity.
 This can result in increasing transaction fees and delayed processing of transactions that cannot be fit into a block.
 Various proposals have come forth on how to scale bitcoin, and a contentious debate has resulted.
 Business Insider in 2017 characterized this debate as an "ideological battle over bitcoin's future."

-Forks

-Increasing the network's transaction processing limit requires making changes to the technical workings of bitcoin, in a process known as a fork.
-Forks can be grouped into two types:

-Hard fork

-Bitcoin Cash ("BCH") is a hard fork of bitcoin increasing the maximum block size.
-Bitcoin XT, Bitcoin Classic and Bitcoin Unlimited each supported an increase to the maximum block size.
-On 1 August 2017, the day when BTC forked, the BTC blockchain split into two separate blockchains: one maintained in accordance with the rules currently valid for Bitcoin, and the other maintained in accordance with the rules currently valid for Bitcoin Cash.
-If one had coins on the Bitcoin chain prior to the fork and has not yet moved them, one could move them on one or the other or both chains.
-Thus, all holders of Bitcoin also became holders of Bitcoin Cash at the time of the split.
-Henceforth Bitcoin and Bitcoin Cash are separate and trade at entirely independent valuations relative to each other, fiat currencies, and other assets.

-Bitcoin SV ("BSV") is a hard fork of Bitcoin Cash and offers a competing implementation of the Bitcoin protocol that aims to solve the Bitcoin scalability problem by implementing an unbounded block cap size, enabling the network to produce blocks of unlimited size.

-Soft fork

-Segregated Witness is an example of a soft fork.

-In case of a soft fork, all mining nodes meant to work in accordance with the new rules need to upgrade their software.